scott-huson/brown-datathon/README.md

 * Modified the encoder to Deep Residual Pyramid Net
-* incorporated spatial and channelwise squeeze and excitation block
+* Incorporated spatial and channelwise squeeze and excitation block
-* optional: ShakeDrop regularization technique to see if it generalizes well
+* Optional: ShakeDrop regularization technique to see if it generalizes well

 ## Result